duckietown/docs-duckiesky_high_school/book/duckiesky_high_school/19-sac3/20-imu/21-imu-intro.md

 A: We need sensors that interact with the outside world, such as GPS, to know the location.

-TODO: show these values and drone visualization in cleanflight

 **Useful Resources and References**

 Between times 0:21 and 5:00 of [this video](https://www.youtube.com/watch?v=whSw42XddsU).